Industrial Hemp Western Australia Association Inc

 • to build mutually beneficial, collaborative working relationships with existing local, state and national public agencies, private investors and other organisations with common values to realise our vision.

-iHempWA we drive policy, education, support for industry, research and innovation, to make hemp a mainstream product in everyday life for everyone
+iHempWA drives policy, education, support for industry, research and innovation, to make hemp a mainstream product in everyday life for everyone

 Incorporated 4 August 2015 A1019234F